Criminal Justice

 Process:

-A prospective student who meets the minimum requirements for admission for the Accelerated BA/MSCJ program must schedule a meeting with their undergraduate advisor and graduate advisor to discuss and develop a degree plan for the student's Accelerated BA/MSCJ program.
+A prospective student who meets the minimum requirements for admission to the Accelerated BA/MSCJ program must schedule a meeting with their undergraduate advisor and graduate advisor to discuss and develop a degree plan for the student's Accelerated Bachelor of Arts/Master of Science in Criminal Justice (BA/MSCJ) program.
 The student must then submit an Accelerated BA/MSCJ program application and letter of recommendation to the graduate advisor.

 Eligibility and Restrictions: